 representatives from rural hospitals, clinics, home

-other community organizations will be formed in each of
+other community organizations formed in each of the eight

-Participants will be asked to complete an asset and
+Participants were asked to complete an asset and gap

 implementation at the beginning and end of the project.